MGM Grand Garden Arena: Combat sports

-The arena is well known for numerous professional boxing superfights, such as Evander Holyfield vs. Mike Tyson I and II, Oscar De La Hoya vs. Floyd Mayweather Jr., Oscar De La Hoya vs. Manny Pacquiao, Manny Pacquiao vs. Juan Manuel Márquez IV, Floyd Mayweather Jr. vs. Canelo Álvarez, Floyd Mayweather Jr. vs. Manny Pacquiao, Deontay Wilder vs. Tyson Fury II, Canelo Álvarez vs. Caleb Plant and Kostya Tszyu vs. Zab Judah.
+The arena is well known for numerous professional boxing superfights, such as Mike Tyson vs. Evander Holyfield and II, Manny Pacquiao vs. Keith Thurman, Manny Pacquiao vs. Adrien Broner, Manny Pacquiao vs. Juan Manuel Márquez IV, Floyd Mayweather Jr. vs. Canelo Álvarez, Deontay Wilder vs. Tyson Fury II, Canelo Álvarez vs. Caleb Plant and José Luis Castillo vs. Floyd Mayweather Jr.

 On September 7, 1996, the Bruce Seldon vs. Mike Tyson bout was held here; later that night, rapper Tupac Shakur (who attended the fight) was shot in a drive-by attack.
 He succumbed to his injuries six days later.

 The arena held 42 Ultimate Fighting Championship mixed martial arts events, starting with UFC 34 in 2001 and ending with The Ultimate Fighter 23 Finale in 2016.
 UFC currently uses the T-Mobile Arena for major events.

-On May 2, 2015, Floyd Mayweather Jr. defended his WBA (Unified), WBC, and The Ring world welterweight titles in a highly anticipated fight against fellow superstar Manny Pacquiao, who defended the WBO and IBO world welterweight titles.
-The fight continued to the 12th round and Mayweather won by unanimous decision and became the unified welterweight champion of the world.
+On May 2, 2015, Floyd Mayweather Jr. defended his WBA (Unified), WBC, and The Ring world welterweight titles in a highly anticipated unification fight against fellow superstar Manny Pacquiao, who defended the WBO and IBO world welterweight titles.
+After 12 rounds, Mayweather won by unanimous decision, becoming the unified welterweight champion of the world.

 Professional sports

 In 1994, the Las Vegas Dustdevils, an indoor soccer team in the Continental Indoor Soccer League played one season at the arena.
 It also served as the pre-season home for select Los Angeles Kings games against the Colorado Avalanche, Phoenix Coyotes and San Jose Sharks until 2015, known as Frozen Fury.
 Two more games occurred at the new T-Mobile Arena before the launch of the NHL's newest team, the Vegas Golden Knights, who went on to play in the NHL's Stanley Cup Playoffs within their first season.

 On October 24, 2014, it held an NBA preseason game between the Los Angeles Lakers and the Sacramento Kings.
+They returned for another match on October 13, 2015.